 |Thursday||July 19, 2018||1:00 PM||Council Meeting Room|

 |Thursday||October 18, 2018||1:00 PM||Council Meeting Room|

 |Thursday||November 15, 2018||1:00 PM||Council Meeting Room|

 |Thursday||December 20, 2018||1:00 PM||Council Meeting Room|

 use our drop down menu to review minutes from a previous year.

+05-30-18: The Adelphia Gateway Pipeline project poses significant threats.
 05-18-18: USA before FERC on the Adelphia Gateway Project - Comments on LST Environmental Issues and the Scope of the Environmental Assessment.
 Click here to see the document.

 05-10-18: FERC has set two public scoping meetings on the Adelphia Gateway pipeline project.
 Click here to find out more information.

 04-02-18: Response from Adelphia on accounting data request in the referenced proceeding.
 Click here to read the response.
 See Exhibit P - Accumulataed Deferred Income Taxes and Exhibit S - Proposed Accounting Treatment: Exhibit P and Exhibit S